 If the student is transitioning to a work environment or a postsecondary educational program, the Department of Employment and Economic Development (DEED) can buy the device from the school district.
-The student must be getting vocational rehabilitation services from DEED and the device must be identical to the one in the rehabilitation plan the student made with DEED.
+The student must be getting vocational rehabilitation services from DEED and the device must be exactly the same as the one in the rehabilitation plan the student made with DEED.